jal173-code/Recipes-and-Ratings/README.md

 # Recipes-and-Ratings
-This is a project for DSC80 at UCSD.
+This is a project for DSC80 at UCSD.  (due 12/11)